 The Scottish Government also produce the Index of Manufactured Exports (IME).
 This is a quarterly publication measuring growth, in real terms, of overseas export sales by the manufacturing sector in Scotland.
 These figures are now published within the Quarterly National Accounts report.

 ONS also produce experimental statistics estimating international exports of services from Scotland, based on the existing UK ITIS publication.
 Their figures for Scotland were different from those produced in ESS due to differences in methodology and data sources.
-Further information on their methodology can be found here.
+Further information on their methodology is available.

 How can I compare the Scottish export statistics with equivalent figures for England or the UK?